Two-dimensional hydrodynamic viscous electron flow in annular Corbino rings

-As mentioned above, for each multi-terminal Corbino device, the nonlocal measurements can be performed with the current applied to either the two inner or outer rings, and voltage measured with the other two rings.
-To test the reciprocity relations, we measure the nonlocal response for both O1 and O2 configuration, see Fig.\ref{fig:Fig2}A.\eendparagraph

-Despite the smaller current-driving area and larger measurement area in the O2 configuration compared to O1, we observe no notable differences in nonlocal resistance and their temperature dependence is shown in Fig.\ref{fig:Fig2}D. Clearly, the Onsager reciprocity relations are satisfied over the temperature range probed in our experiment, {\it i.e.} from {$T=6~mK$} to $T=1~K$, as expected in hydrodynamic transport \cite{Olmstead1975}.
+{\it Nonlocal reciprocity measurements}.---To test the reciprocity relations, we measured the nonlocal response for both O1 and O2 configuration, see Fig.\ref{fig:Fig2}A. Despite the smaller current-driving area and larger measurement area in the O2 configuration compared to O1, we observe no notable differences in nonlocal resistance and their temperature dependence is shown in Fig.\ref{fig:Fig2}D. Clearly, the Onsager reciprocity relations are satisfied over the temperature range probed in our experiment, {\it i.e.} from {$T=6~mK$} to $T=1~K$, as expected in hydrodynamic transport \cite{Olmstead1975}.
 This also shows that the nonlocal signal is not caused by an accumulation of charges, as reciprocity measurements should have been different if the electron density remains constant between the inner and outer annular rings that have significantly different areas.
 In the SM, we show that the reciprocity relations are analytically satisfied for our system based on the hydrodynamic model presented in the following section.
-Finally, we performed probe symmetry measurements between adjacent contacts, also shown in the SM, which are proved to be all satisfied.
+Finally, we performed probe symmetry measurements between adjacent contacts, also shown in the SM, which are all proved to be satisfied.\eendparagraph